EVBplus.com

 • Click the debugger button.
 Read the section of "Using USBDM" on the PGO's web site carefully.
 PGO provided USBDM configuration of each MCU family for CW debugger in details.
 When starting the debugger you will be presented with a small dialogue window and you need to follow PGO's guide to set all options.

 • Warning for HCS12 users: Our USBDM-1 uses a built-in resettable fuse to protect the USB port of your PC.
-It will cause a voltage drop when it's connected to a target board.
+It will cause a small voltage drop when it's connected to a target board.
 If you use the USBDM-1 for debugging a HCS12 board that has a built-in low voltage detector, such as the MC34064, the LV detector may reset your target board if the board draws large amounts of current (>200mA) that will cause the VCC drop to the level below the threshold voltage of the LV detector (4.75V).
 When the LV detector kicks in, the reset line of the HCS12 will be held at low and the USBDM-1 won't be able to communicate with the HCS12.
 If this happens you should remove the shunt plug on the 3-pin target voltage select header (J2 on the USBDM-1) and use the external 5V from your target board for the USBDM-1.

 Replacing D-Bug12 monitor with serial monitor using HCS12_FlashProgrammer: